scottrsm/DNNS.jl/docs/src/index.md

 - Structures:
     - `PWL:` A structure representing a piece-wise linear function.
-    - `AD:` A structure representing the value and its associated derivative.
-            Such a structure is used to compute "Automatic Differentiation".
     - `DLayer:` A structure representing a single layer of a DNN.
     - `DNN:` A structure representing a Deep Neural Net which consists of Some number of `DLayers`.